Published: August 7, 2020 | Updated: October 12, 2020 | Posted by: Ricky Publico | Personal Finance

 Once your emergency fund starts growing, you might be tempted to spend some of it and justify that you’ll return it the next payday.
 As much as possible, don’t stifle its growth by spending it on non-emergency purchases.
 Once a real crisis emerges, you’ll be glad you kept your urges at bay because now you have enough money to take care of it.

-To further prevent you from using your rainy day fund, automate the process of saving for your fund using the automatic savings program from banks like BPI.
+To further prevent you from using your rainy day fund, automate the process of saving by using an automatic savings program.
 You can also go old school with it by keeping your fund inside a personal vault.
 It’s important to limit your access to your emergency fund, but not too much that you won’t be able to use it when an emergency comes.

 Of course, your emergency fund won’t grow overnight.
 You have to start somewhere and there’s no better time to start than right now.
 As long as you have the willpower and discipline to two types of saving funds, you can take care of any crisis from now on, regardless of urgency.
 Start building your own emergency savings today and take one step closer towards financial freedom.